 Webinar: The health equity impacts of a changing climate part 1: From assessment to action

-This event will take place in English, with simultaneous French interpretation.
+This event took place in English, with simultaneous French interpretation.
+Click here to access the recording.

 This is the first webinar of a two-part series on climate change.
 Click here to access the second webinar in the series.